RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-06-20-newsletter.md

 ### Training

 * IT Services: Research provides [training in a range of research software related areas](https://www.sheffield.ac.uk/it-services/research/training).
-* The Library’s Scholarly Communications Team provides provides [training and support for data management planning](https://www.sheffield.ac.uk/library/rdm/training).
+* The Library’s Scholarly Communications Team provides [training and support for data management planning](https://www.sheffield.ac.uk/library/rdm/training).
 * Keen to learn R from the comfort of your home?
 [Online R training](https://sbc.shef.ac.uk/training/r-introduction-online/) from the Sheffield Bioinformatics Core may be the answer!

 ### Opportunities